Hit and Run (2012 film): Plot

 After escaping their pursuers, Annie confronts Charlie for lying to her and proceeds without him.
 Gil agrees to take her the rest of the way, but they are run off the road by Alex, who takes her hostage and calls Charlie, telling him to meet at a nearby diner.
 There, he demands money in exchange for Annie; they argue about Charlie's betrayal, cut short when Alex reveals that he was raped in prison and blames Charlie.
-Charlie agrees to take Alex to his stash of money hidden at his estranged father Clint's home; en route, he calls Randy, now in the company of Terry (who is attracted to him) and his partner Angela with his father's address.
+Charlie agrees to take Alex to his stash of money hidden at his estranged father Clint's home; en route, he calls Randy, now in the company of Terry (who is attracted to him) and his partner Angela (Carly Hatter) with his father's address.
 The three pick up Gil along the way.

 At Clint's, Charlie and his father reconcile as they dig up his bag of money.
 His father mentions his Class 1 Off-Road racing vehicle, and attacks Alex’s crew as Charlie and Annie escape in the racer, just as Gil, Randy, Terry and Angela arrive.
 Randy manages to shoot Alex and arrests the thieves.
 Two other Marshals take Alex's crew into custody, complimenting Randy and Terry's work.

 Charlie and Annie reconcile and arrive in time for her interview; He offers to spend the rest of his life with her, and she accepts.
 Some months later, Randy and Terry, now in a relationship, take the Marshals' exam.

 A stinger segment reveals Annie's interview with Professor Sandy Osterman.
 She interrupts him hotboxing his office and is surprised he is not a woman as Debby had described.
 Osterman reveals Debby is his sister, and Annie sympathizes with him, earning his approval and an immediate job offer, which she accepts.